 So, if you’re still with me, I hope you’re at least allowing the concept of a Bible reading plan to stew in your mind a little bit.
 Maybe you were already convinced that Bible reading plans are necessary – if so, great!
 If not, I hope you’ve been pressed to think about this from a new angle in a way that is helpful.

-Regardless of what you think about a Bible reading plan, like me you might struggle with deciding which plans out there are the best, or finding a convenient way to make a plan work for you.
-In the next section I’m going to provide you with a few options and downloads for potential reading plans in 2017.
+Now regardless of what you think about a Bible reading plan, like me you might struggle with deciding which plans out there are the best, or finding a convenient way to make a plan work for you.
+In the next section I’m going to provide you with a few options and downloads for potential reading plans in 2018.

 Which Reading Plan Should I Use?